Cecilapp/Cecil/docs/4-Configuration.md

 #### Custom generator

-It is possible to add a new generator, just add it to the list above, and create a new class in the `Cecil\Generator` namespace.
+It is possible to create a custom Generator, just add it to the list above, and create a new class in the `Cecil\Generator` namespace.

 **Example:**